keivinonline/devops-tools/aws_certs/saa/README.md

 1. Cold HDD
 - infrequent usage, not throughout the day
 - 125 GB to 16 TB
+### Glacier to S3 move
+1. restore objects from glacier deep archive using s3 console
+2. use lifecycle policy to move objects to other s3 tier
 ## 3. Design high-performing architectures
 ### API Gateway
 - `API Caching` - cache backend responses to reduce calls made